lorrli274/next/courses/community/CSS Tricks/Gulp/L2 Combine Webpack with Gulp 4/Why use Webpack and gulp.md

 #### Static File Handling

 Gulp can handle **static assets** better than Webpack.
-The Copy Webpack can also copy files from your source to your build folder but when it comes to watching file deletion or changes like overriding an image, `gulp.watch` is a safer bet.
+The [Copy Webpack Plugin](https://github.com/kevlened/copy-webpack-plugin) can also copy files from your source to your build folder but when it comes to watching file deletion or changes like overriding an image, `gulp.watch` is a safer bet.

 #### Server Environment

-Webpack also comes with a local **server environment** via Webpack Dev Server, but using BrowserSync has some features you might not want to miss:
+Webpack also comes with a local **server environment** via [Webpack Dev Server](https://github.com/webpack/webpack-dev-server), but using BrowserSync has some features you might not want to miss:

 * CSS/HTML/image injection for non-app projects
 * multiple device testing out of the box